geleiaa/lowlevel_things/rpisec_mbe_labs/rop_lab/lab5C_writeup.md

 ### This lab is related to the exploration of DEP/NX.

-First I'm going to talk about the problem I had with compiling of the binary.
-This lab was made for the 32-bit architecture and its exploration as well.
-So because of some problems with address randomization I had to add the flag ``` -no-pie``` to compile it.
+First I'll talk about the problem I had with compiling the binary.
+This lab is made for 32-bit architecture and the exploit is also 32-bit based.
+And my idea was to do it in 64.
+So, due to some problems with address randomization, I had to add the ``` -no-pie``` flag to compile it.
 It was compiled like this:

 ```gcc lab5C.c -o lab5C -fno-stack-protector -no-pie```